LuizMullerSouza/SoftwareEngineering-Projects/1st-semester/programming-lab-i/README.md

       xcode-select --install
       ```
     * A pop-up window will appear.
 Click "Install" and follow the instructions.
     * To verify it worked, type `clang --version` in the terminal.
-If the compiler version appears, you're all set.
+If a compiler version appears, you're all set.
 2.  **Install Code::Blocks:**
     * Go to the official website: [www.codeblocks.org/downloads/binaries](http://www.codeblocks.org/downloads/binaries/).
     * In the "Mac OS X" section, click the link to download the `.dmg` file.